mosip/documentation/docs/partner-management-portal.md

 ![](_images/pms-create-policy-groups.png)

-To search or filter any data pertaining to policy groups, filter menu can be used.
+To search or filter any data pertaining to policy groups, use the filter menu.

 ![](_images/pms-filter-policy-groups.png)